JSurf/openhab2-addons/addons/binding/org.openhab.binding.co2signal/README.md

 To use this binding, you first need to [register and get your API token](https://www.co2signal.com/).

+Credits go to the authors of the airquality binding, most code was copied from there.

 ## Supported Things

 There is exactly one supported thing type, which represents the CO2 Signal information for an observation location.
-It has the `co2` id.
+It has the `co2signal` id.
 Of course, you can add multiple Things, e.g. for measuring co2 for different locations.

 ## Discovery